m-zakeri/MSc/README.md

-# MSc
+# Morteza Zakeri's MSc Thesis
-My M.Sc. thesis preprint
+My M.Sc. thesis preprint sources titled 'Automatic test data generation in file format fuzzers' is publicly available to view and download.

 ## How to run?